Homestuck126/bns-java-client/bns-auto-folder-attest/doc/bns-auto-folder-attest_en.md

 ### 1. Configure the settings for auto folder attest service

 This configuration file is very important.
-Main program use this configuration file to initialize the BNS auto folder attest service.
+The main program uses this configuration file to initialize the BNS auto folder attest service.
 Please follow the instructions and configure the setting.

 ```Java